13 Surprising Marriage Laws You Might Be Breaking Right Now

 I love you, wherever you are.

 To facilitate weddings for servicemen and women who may be abroad, weird marriage laws in California, Colorado, Texas, and Montana allow “marriage by proxy,” which means either the groom or the bride can have someone attend the ceremony in his or her place.
 Montana even allows double-proxy weddings, where neither party needs to be present.
-We know these weird marriage laws are true, but here are some marriage myths you can safely ignore.

 No PDA on the Lord’s Day.